 You can also taste Floc de Gascogne, which is a combination of fresh grape juice and Armagnac.
-Made with either red or white grapes it’s a perfect accompaniment with dessert, chocolates or fruits.
+Made with either red or white grapes it’s a perfect accompaniment with dessert, chocolates, or fruits.

 Eager for a place to rest our heads after indulging in so much delicious food and wine, we headed to Chateaux Le Haget in Montesquiou a short drive away.
 You’ll fall in love with this 19th chateaux the moment you lay eyes on it.

 Its 10 rooms all have unique character and authenticity.
-We enjoyed the quiet of the countryside along with the modern amenities like wi-fi, a swimming pool and delicious breakfast served outside.
+We enjoyed the quiet of the countryside along with the modern amenities like wi-fi, a swimming pool, and delicious breakfast served outside.
 Families are welcome and the hotel has hosted many weddings and anniversary celebrations on its romantic grounds.

 Chateaux Le Haget is also a wonderful place to stay if you’re visiting nearby Marciac for the Jazz Festival.
 Be sure to read our post on the Magical Marciac Jazz Festival if you’re a music lover.

 The hotel also has an adjoining restaurant where Chef Marc Passera serves up regional specialties.
-Duck pate with fig jam and roasted duck with seasonal vegetables were the perfectly prepared dishes on our plates.
+Duck pate with fig jam and roasted duck with seasonal vegetables was the perfectly prepared dishes on our plates.

 At a nearby duck farm we saw the animals were treated humanely and with much respect.